 Following an investigation of the issues by the Office of the Provost and the Dean of the Faculty with input from the faculty committee assigned to oversee copyright, IP, and patent concerns, conflicts over ownership and use rights will be jointly adjudicated by the Provost and the Dean of the Faculty, the College Treasurer and Chief Financial Officer, the Chair of the Faculty, and the Chair of the Library Advisory Committee.

-The College, defined here as the Trustees in consultation with the Provost and the faculty, reserves the right at any time in its sole discretion to modify and/or make changes to the Policy as advisable or appropriate.
+The College reserves the right at any time in its sole discretion to modify and/or make changes to the Policy as advisable or appropriate.
 The College agrees, however, that it will endeavor to notify the entire College community of its intention to make modifications and/or changes to the Policy at least 30 working days prior to their enactment.

-This policy is effective from XXXX and will remain in effect until modified or revoked by the College.
+This policy is effective from November 18, 2018 and will remain in effect until modified or revoked by the College.